Complete Dailies & Finishing Toolset

 Assimilate SCRATCH is the first real-time, client-attended toolset in the industry to deliver a consistent, integrated user-interface across both production dailies and CREATIVE DI.
 Real-time end-to-end workflow.
 Advanced tools for increased creativity and productivity.

 Assimilate SCRATCH Dailies

 ‘There is nothing more expensive than an unhappy client’

-With no job being exactly the same and ever-changing demands from clients, you need a tool that can adapt to the situation.
-Be it new media formats, deliverables, audio handling and syncing or completely new workflows – together with SCRATCH you can rise to any challenge.
+No job is exactly the same.
+Coupled with the ever-changing demands from clients, you need a tool that can adapt to the situation.
+Be it new media formats, deliverables, audio handling and syncing or completely new workflows.
+Together with SCRATCH you can rise to any challenge.

 Massively Different, Much Better

 SCRATCH is the fully-featured dailies and archiving toolset used by professionals for color-grading / look-management, QC, metadata-management, and audio-sync to provide the deliverables for all cinematic dailies.
 Its speed and flexibility are its strengths that have made SCRATCH the backbone for the cinematic dailies and VFX dailies pipeline for many individuals and facilities.

 - Easily switch between a Dailies, Basic Review, or the full-blown Finishing toolset at any time.

 - Support for all professional media formats; from camera RAW to traditional intermediates, to compressed and uncompressed finishing formats.